 A major limit to global food security is annual, preventable yield loss due to plant diseases.
 Conservative estimates suggest that diseases cause by fungal pathogens are responsible for annual yield losses up to 5-10% globally and widespread fungal disease epidemics are common in our modern monoculture based agricultural system.
 In order to protect crop plants, farmers rely on a combination chemical control (fungicides) and plant genetic resistance (plant immunity) to prevent disease epidemics.
-However, these control measures are often short-lived as fungal pathogens rapidly evolve resistance to fungicides, or alter their own secreted proteins to evade plant immune recognition.
-The pace at which these pathogens evade these control strategies often exceeds our ability to develop new chemical technologies or plant varieties to counter the pathogen’s evolution.
+However, these control measures are often short-lived as fungal pathogens rapidly evolve resistance to fungicides or alter their own secreted proteins to evade plant immune recognition.
 To protect future crop yields it is imperative that we understand how fungal pathogens are able to rapidly evolve in response to chemicals or plant genetic resistance.

 Techniques that will be undertaken during the project:

-Nanopore sequencing (RNA and DNA), Hi-C, Pulse-field gel electrophoresis, CRISPR mediated DNA selection, southern hybridisation, RNA-sequencing and differential expression, Python (Jupyter), R (Stats, genome visualisation), Fluorescent microscopy, agrobacterium mediated transformation, PEG mediated transformation, plant infection, microbial growth and isolation of fungi from plant tissue
+Nanopore sequencing (RNA and DNA), Hi-C, Pulse-field gel electrophoresis, CRISPR mediated DNA selection, southern hybridisation, RNA-sequencing and differential expression, Python (Jupyter), R (Stats, genome visualisation), Fluorescent microscopy, agrobacterium mediated transformation, PEG mediated transformation, DNA-RNA extraction, plant infection, microbial growth and isolation of fungi from plant tissue.

 Contact: Dr Megan McDonald, University of Birmingham